WTF-Design/concrete-ui-tweaks/README.md

 - May be documented at some point

 ## Changelog
+1.11.0
+- Improve login page request code.
+We only need the response `ok`, not the content.

 1.10.1
-- Fix login state detection on Concrete5 8.x
+- Fix login state detection on concrete5 8.x

 1.10.0
 - Make Add-On changelogs less loud.
 H1s and H2s re-set to browser defaults over big and bold site theme headings.
 Also make path-based CSS injections introduce themselves via a comment line.